sonwabo/public-library/README.md

 1. Clone the repository: `git clone https://github.com/sonwabo/public-library.git
 2. Navigate to the project directory: `cd public-library`
-3. Build the project: `mvn clean install`
+3. Build the project: `./mvnw clean install`
-4. Run the application: `mvn spring-boot:run -Dspring-boot.run.profiles=local`
+4. Run the application: `./mvnw spring-boot:run -Dspring-boot.run.profiles=local`

 **Running on Docker and connecting to a PostGreSQL container**